 Regular and punctual school attendance is essential for success in school.
-The Arlington Public Schools recognize that parents of children attending our schools have special rights as well as responsibilities, one of which is to ensure that their children attend school regularly, in accordance with state law.
-Therefore, students may be excused temporarily from school attendance for the following reasons: illness or quarantine; bereavement or serious illness in family; weather so inclement as to endanger the health of the child; and observance of major religious holidays.
-A child may also be excused for other exceptional reasons with approval of the Principal or designee.
-A student's understanding of the importance of day-to-day schoolwork is an important factor in the shaping of his character.
+APS recognizes that parents of children attending our schools have special rights as well as responsibilities, one of which is to ensure that their children attend school regularly, in accordance with state law.
+Therefore, students may be excused temporarily from school attendance for the following reasons:

+- illness or quarantine;

+- bereavement or serious illness in family; and

+- observance of major religious holidays.

+A child may also be excused for other exceptional reasons with approval of the Principal.
+A student's understanding of the importance of day-to-day schoolwork is an important factor in the shaping of their academic success.
 Parents can help their children by not allowing them to miss school needlessly.
-Accordingly, parents will provide a written explanation for the absence or tardiness of a child.
+Accordingly, parents should provide a verbal or written explanation for the absence or tardiness of a child.
 This will be required in advance for types of absences where advance notice is possible.
 In instances of chronic or irregular absence reportedly due to illness, the school administration may request a physician's statement certifying such absences to be justified.

-Student Absence Notification Program
+Student Absence Notification